 The SENCDO may meet with you to discuss how to support your child.

-If outside agencies or the Educational Psychologist have been involved, suggestions and intervention programmes may be provided that can be used to support the learning of your child either at home or in school.
+Where appropriate, other professionals may meet with you to discuss their findings and suggested strategies for support.
+If outside agencies have been involved, suggestions and intervention programmes may be provided that can be used to support the learning of your child either at home or in school.

 If your child has a specific medical need or disability, either long or short term, then a detailed Health Care Plan is compiled in consultation with parents/carers.
 This will clearly identify the medical need, identify any signs or symptoms to watch for and any treatment required.
 Any specific training required to support the individual medical need will be undertaken by relevant members of staff.
 Health Care Plans are discussed with all staff who are involved with the pupil.
 We have a large number of staff who are trained in paediatric first aid and we are able to administer medication required for long-term medical conditions (please see our Managing Medicines policy for full details).

 We currently have members of staff trained in:

 We have a well established and very effective Nurture Team in school, who support all children, including those with Special Educational Needs and Disabilities, with social and emotional needs.
 Please see our dedicated Wellbeing and Nurture page for more details.

 Although the school is on two levels, we have step free access to all of the lower level areas and can accommodate children with physical disabilities.
 As a school we are happy to discuss individual access requirements and we continually review accessibility of our school environment to ensure it meets the needs of our school community (see our School Accessibility Plan).

 Facilities we have at present include:

 Ramps into school to make the lower floor of the building accessible to all